| From

 the composer (me) and split with WVP and Atlantic (standard

 in that day).
+So,

 the only thing I could promise the singers and players for